openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 # APIs and environment variables for **OpenVINO™ integration with TensorFlow**

 This document describes available Python APIs for **OpenVINO™ integration with TensorFlow**.
-The first section covers the essential APIs and lines of code required to leverage the functionality of **OpenVINO integration with TensorFlow** in TensorFlow applications.
+The first section covers the essential APIs and lines of code required to leverage the functionality of **OpenVINO™ integration with TensorFlow** in TensorFlow applications.

 ## APIs for essential functionality

-To add the **OpenVINO integration with TensorFlow** package to your TensorFlow python application, import the package using this line of code:
+To add the **OpenVINO™ integration with TensorFlow** package to your TensorFlow python application, import the package using this line of code:

     import openvino_tensorflow